lbzfran/stdlib/README.md

 > and adjusts the memory as required, and the default values are also set then
 > (for example, with the minimum size requirement for an Arena).

-memory.h

-> This section abstracts the platform-dependent memory allocation necessary,
-> effectively removing the need for malloc.
-I do leave malloc-compatible
-> implementations throughout the codebase as I see fit for portability, but
-> otherwise the memory management is done manually using this core.

 random.h